Custom Made

 So, how can you wear it?

-5. A brooch on a double strand of pearls – the Piece de Resistance!
+4. The brooch on a double strand of pearls

 A classic pearl necklace for brunch, an elegant brooch for afternoon tea, and a remarkable Art Deco pendant for dinner – all thanks to a single piece of jewellery.